Nancy-Kolaski/Nancy-Kolaski.github.io/README.md

 [Check out my Machine Learning project in more detail](project5.md#project5)

-Using machine learning to help predict the consequences of climat change aroudn Europe and, potentially, the world.
+Using machine learning to predict the consequences of climate change around Europe and, potentially, the world.
 This analysis investigates the potential of using historical weather data to make weather predictions.

 ***
 ### **GameCo Financial Analysis**